The Art of Literary Text Analysis (ALTA) has three objectives.

 Python is a great programming language to learn for those learning to program for the first time – it's not easy, but it represents a good balance between power, speed, readability and learnability;

-iPython Notebooks offers a literate programming model of writing where blocks of prose text (like this one) can be interspersed with bits of code and output allowing us to use it to write this guide in iPython and you to write up your experiments.
-The Art of Literary Text Analysis focuses on the thinking through of analytical processes, and the documentation-rich format offered by iPython Notebooks is well-suited to the nature of this guide and to helping you think through what you want to do.
+Jupyter Notebooks offers a literate programming model of writing where blocks of prose text (like this one) can be interspersed with bits of code and output allowing us to use it to write this guide and you to write up your experiments.
+The Art of Literary Text Analysis focuses on the thinking through of analytical processes, and the documentation-rich format offered by Jupyter Notebooks is well-suited to the nature of this guide and to helping you think through what you want to do.

 This guide is a work in progress.
 It was developed over the Winter of 2015 in conjunction with a course on literary text mining at McGill.
-It is being forked and extended for a course in the Winter of 2016 on big data and analysis at the University of Alberta.
+It has been forked and extended for a course in the Winter of 2016 on big data and analysis at the University of Alberta.
 Here is the current outline: